-The tax you pay is based on the income you make from your trade.
+The tax you pay is based on the income you make from your business.
 Confusingly, income actually means profit – all the money you make less all the costs you have incurred.
-So, for example, if you are a bookkeeper your income would be the money your clients pay you for maintaining your books less anything you have paid for like travel to their offices or accounting software subscriptions – the difference between these is your profit and is the figure your tax will be based on.
+So, for example, if you are a freelance bookkeeper your income would be the money your clients pay you for maintaining their books less anything you have paid for like travel to their offices or accounting software subscriptions – the difference between these is your profit and this is the figure your tax will be based on.

 Income tax is calculated at different rates according to how much your profits are.
 So for 2017/2018 the rates are:

 |Basic rate||£11,501 to £45,000||20%|

 |Higher rate||£45,001 to £150,000||40%|

 |Additional rate||over £150,000||45%|

 Note – if you have multiple sources of income, such as a part time job then make sure you include this as part of your income when working out how much tax you have to pay and the rate.

 What Other Tax Must a Sole Trader Pay?

 As a sole trader you may need to pay Class 2 and Class 4 National Insurance.
 The amount of Class 4 National Insurance you pay is based on your profits as a sole trader.
 The current rates are: